Soil matrix: Sesquioxide clays

 Sesquioxide clays are a product of heavy rainfall that has leached most of the silica from alumino-silica clay, leaving the less soluble oxides iron hematite (Fe2O3), iron hydroxide (Fe(OH)3), aluminium hydroxide gibbsite (Al(OH)3), hydrated manganese birnessite (MnO2), as can be observed in most lateritic weathering profiles of tropical soils.
 It takes hundreds of thousands of years of leaching to create sesquioxide clays.
 Sesqui is Latin for "one and one-half": there are three parts oxygen to two parts iron or aluminium; hence the ratio is one and one-half (not true for all).
 They are hydrated and act as either amorphous or crystalline.
-They are not sticky and do not swell, and soils high in them behave much like sand and can rapidly pass water.
+They are not sticky and do not swell, and soils high in them (e.g. lateritic soils) behave much like sand and can rapidly pass water.
 They are able to hold large quantities of phosphates, a sorptive process which can at least partly be inhibited in the presence of decomposed (humified) organic matter.
 Sesquioxides have low CEC but these variable-charge minerals are able to hold anions as well as cations.
 Such soils range from yellow to red in colour.
 Such clays tend to hold phosphorus so tightly that it is unavailable for absorption by plants.